- For session organizers

 Except for the room reserved for Sharing Circles, which has no A-V in it, the A-V set-up for each meeting room will be: an LCD projector, a screen (dimension is usually 8x8 or 10x10), and a mike patched into the house sound system (except for the smallest meeting rooms, where a mike is unnecessary).
 If you or any of your participants need additional equipment, you or they must arrange and pay for it; please contact us and we will put you in touch with the A-V contractor.
 This includes laser pointers — we do not provide them.

 Instructions for presenters of Papers in concurrent sessions

-Paper presentations — whether they are part of a session of Invited Papers or individual papers that have been assigned to a concurrent session by the Conference Committee — are the heart of the GWS biennial conferences.
+Paper presentations — whether they are part of a session of Invited Papers, or are PACs, individual papers that have been assigned to a concurrent session by the Conference Committee — are the heart of the GWS biennial conferences.
 Paper presenters need to impart their message cogently and clearly, and be ready to make connections with other ideas presented within their session so as to provided an expanded context of understanding to the audience.

 Today, virtually every Paper presentation is also a PowerPoint (PPT) presentation.
 The instructions below also include guidelines for creating effective PPTs.

 PowerPoint guidelines.
 If you are using PowerPoint (PPT), you will be asked to send your presentation to the session chair before the conference; all PPTs will be run from the session chair’s laptop.
-As a failsafe, bring to the conference a backup copy of your presentation on a flash (stick) USB drive.
+As a failsafe, bring to the conference a backup copy of your presentation on a thumb (stick) USB drive.